Possible $s^{\pm}$-wave pairing evidenced by midgap surface bound states in Fe-pnictide superconductors: summary

-In summary, we have investigated signatures of antiphase $s^{\pm}$-wave pairing in Fe-pnictide superconductors due to zero-energy surface bound states.
-It is found that while for other pairing symmetries such as $d$-wave that support zero-energy bound states, the window of interface orientation for observing these states is usually large, for $s^{\pm}$-wave, however, zero-energy bound states can exist only when the orientations of interfaces fall into a small window around $\pm 6^{\circ}$ near the [100] direction.
+In summary, we have derived a phenomenological model to account for the observed tunneling spectroscopy of Fe-pnictide superconductors by taking into the consideration of asymmetric interface scattering between particle and holes.
+Signatures of anti-phase $s^{\pm}$-wave pairing in Fe-pnictide superconductors are shown to exhibited as zero-energy surface bound states.
+In contrast to other pairing symmetries such as $d$-wave that also supports zero-energy bound states but of a large window of interface orientation for observing these states, for $s^{\pm}$-wave, zero-energy bound states can exist only when the orientations of interfaces fall into a small window around $\pm 6^{\circ}$ near the [100] direction.
 Off the [100] direction, the zero-bias peak disappears and is replaced by two coherent peaks, due to directional dependence of QPs interplaying between different bands.
-Our results give a unified explanation to the PCARS experimental data in various directions and indicate strongly that the pairing of Fe-pnictide superconductors is the $s^{\pm}$-wave in different bands.
+Our results give a unified explanation to the Point-contact Andreev-reflection spectroscopy (PCARS) data in various directions and indicate strongly that current PCARS favor the scenario of $s^{\pm}$-wave pairing for multi-band Fe-pnictide superconductors .

+Finally it is worth noting that PCARS results are very sensitive to the variation and orientation of the micro-crystals.
+It is indeed a local probe.
+On the other hand, zero-energy Saint-James cycles is shown to exist only in a small window around $\pm 6^{\circ}$ near the [100] direction.
+In our modeling, PCARS can only detect the phase difference between the two bands with the same orientation.
+Moreover, $d_{x^2-y^2}$-wave symmetry cannot be ruled out if the phase difference between the two bands is $\pi$\cite{0953-2048-22-1-015018}.
+The effects of interface disorder may also be important, which will lead to scattering between momentum states along the interface.
+The PCARS should be more complex than one expects.
+Only when high-quality single crystal is available and more experiments are performed, one can have a more concrete picture on the pairing symmetry of iron-based superconductors.

+\ack This work was supported by National Science Council of Taiwan (Grant Nos.
+100-2811-M-007-015 and 100-2112-M-007-011-MY3), Hebei Provincial Natural Science Foundation of China (Grant No. A2010001116), and the National Natural Science Foundation of China (Grant No. 10974169).
+C. S. Liu would like to thank the hospitality of Institute of Applied Physics and Computational Mathematics at Beijingt where some of the work was carried out during his visit.
+We also acknowledge the support from the National Center for Theoretical Sciences, Taiwan.